christiancioffi/CTF_Write-ups/RITSEC_2023/WEB/README.md

 ![Unpickling](https://user-images.githubusercontent.com/66698256/229381958-d871524b-304f-4e3b-932b-790bd8eba284.png)

 As expected, the object obtained ("*sweetpickle*") is a string and it's the same visualized in the <code>/order</code> page.<br>
-The user can create any pickled object (not only strings) and set the "*order*" cookie accordingly.
-This object will be unpickled by the server and, if a string, printed on the <code>/order</code> page.
+Thus the user can pickle any object (not only strings), encode it in base64 and set the "*order*" cookie accordingly.
+The pickled object will be decoded, unpickled and, if a string, printed on the <code>/order</code> page.

 ![Pickling](https://user-images.githubusercontent.com/66698256/229382473-c062a8e3-a07e-4b39-8ee6-72cf397041aa.png)